-Any paid personal leave not taken by any December 31 will be forfeited by the employee.
-Personal leave days for regular part-time employees will be granted on a pro-rata basis.
-Personal leave may be used in half-hour increments and may be used in conjunction with vacation leave.
+Except as provided for herein, any personal leave not taken by the last Saturday prior to the first full pay period in January will be forfeited by the employee.
+Personal leave days for regular part-time will be granted on a pro-rata basis.
+Employees’ personal leave balances shall be charged for time used on a one-half hour-for-one-half-hour basis, e.g., one-half hour charged for one-half hour used, and may be used in conjunction with vacation leave.
+Charges to personal leave may be allowed in units of not less than one-half hour.
+An employee who cannot utilize his/her personal leave in the months of November and December, due to the operational needs of the Department/Agency, shall be permitted to carry-over one day of personal leave credit not utilized, to the next calendar year.

-Nothing in this section shall be construed as giving more than three (3) days personal leave in a given calendar year.
-Any employee who has used one or more days leave while employed in state service shall have such time deducted from the formula contained herein.
+Nothing in this section shall be construed as giving more than three (3) days personal leave in a given calendar year to employees hired after (insert ratification date) is ratified or more than five (5) personal days in a given year to employees hired on or before (insert ratification date).

 Section 4.
 Bereavement Leave

-Upon evidence satisfactory to the Appointing Authority of the death of a spouse or child, an employee shall be entitled to a maximum of seven (7) days of leave without loss of pay to be used at the option of the employee within thirty (30) calendar days from the date of said death.
+Upon evidence satisfactory to the Employer of the death of a spouse or child, an employee shall be entitled to a maximum of seven (7) days of leave without loss of pay to be used at the option of the employee within thirty (30) calendar days from the date of the death of a child and within ninety (90) calendar days of the death of the employee’s spouse.

-Upon evidence satisfactory to the Appointing Authority of the death of a foster child, step- child, step-parent, person for whom the employee is legal guardian, parent, brother, sister, grandparent, grandchild, or parent or child of spouse, or person living in the household, an employee shall be entitled to leave without loss of pay for a maximum of four days.
+Upon evidence satisfactory to the Employer of the death of a foster child, step- child, step-parent, person for whom the employee is legal guardian, spouse of a child, parent, brother, sister, grandparent, grandchild, or parent or child of spouse, or person living in the household, an employee shall be entitled to leave without loss of pay for a maximum of four (4) days.
 Leave shall not exceed four days commencing within thirty calendar days from the date of death, at the option of the employee.

-Upon evidence satisfactory to the Appointing Authority of the death of a brother, sister, grandparent or grandchild of a spouse, an employee shall be entitled to leave without loss of pay for a maximum of one work day commencing within thirty (30) days of the date of death or ending after the date of the funeral, at the option of the employee.
+Upon evidence satisfactory to the Employer, an employee shall be granted one (1) day of leave without loss of pay to attend the funeral of the brother, brother-in-law, sister, sister-in-law, grandparent or grandchild of the employee’s spouse.

 Section 5.
 Voting Leave